Study.eu

 Budapest

-The Hungarian capital is attracting growing numbers of international students, and it’s not difficult to see why.
 Budapest is a busy, cosmopolitan European city with its own unique flavour (just as tasteful as its most famous dish, goulash) and it offers a lower cost of living compared to other destinations.

-Budapest is a busy tourist destination, famous the world over for its remarkable architecture and landmarks.
+Known for its stunning architecture, thermal baths, and lively ruin bars, the city offers the right mix between culture and entertainment.
 The bridges across the Danube, Buda Castle, the Parliament building, the Citadel… the list of well-known landmarks goes on and on.

 The city is made up of two parts: Buda and Pest, separated by the Danube.
 While Buda is dreamy, picturesque and picture-perfect, Pest is the more active and busy side - and because of that, it’s also where most of the students live.